knowm/memristor-discovery/README_Dev.md

 1. Compress it with Disk Utility.
 Images ==> Convert.
 Select DMG.
 Choose `compressed`, which is also read-only. (https://support.apple.com/en-gb/guide/disk-utility/convert-a-disk-image-to-another-format-dskutl1002/mac)

 ### Windows

+Run `WindowsPackr` in test package.
+This will create a folder called `Memristor-Discovery"`.
+Zip it.

 ### Linux